cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 points (x, y) satisfying the curve equation, where x and y are elements of F.
 This group has order n, meaning that there are n distinct points.

-For security reasons, groups of prime order MUST be used since they lead to the more difficult instances of the discrete logarithm problem.
+For security reasons, groups of prime order MUST be used.
 Elliptic curves induce subgroups of prime order.
 Let G be a subgroup of the curve of prime order r, where n = h * r.
 In this equation, h is an integer called the cofactor.
-The process of mapping to an elliptic curve point to a point in G is called clearing the cofactor, this operation is described in {{cofactor-clearing}}.
+The process of mapping an elliptic curve point to a point in G is called clearing the cofactor, this operation is described in {{cofactor-clearing}}.

 Certain encoding functions restrict the form of the curve equation, the